xsuite/xsuite/docs/pipeline.rst

 Pipeline for multibunch simulations
 ============

 Xsuite can be used to simulate multiple bunches interacting through collective forces, such as beam-beam interactions or wakefields.
 A so-called MultiTracker handles the tracking of multiple Particles objects through their own line (e.g. each of the two rings in a circular collider).
-Each Particles object and its line is refered to as a branch.
-The Multitracker will iteratively track its branches until an element which requires communication is reached (e.g. a stron-strong beam-beam collision, where the information on the other beam's charge distribution is required).
-At this point it will establish communication between the branches that need to exchange information and resume the tracking.
+Each Particles object and its line is refered to as a Branch.
+The Multitracker will iteratively track its branches until an element which requires communication is reached (e.g. a strong-strong beam-beam collision, where information about the other beam's charge distribution is required).
+At this point the multitracker will use the PipelineManager to establish communication between the branches that need to exchange information and resume the tracking.

-The exchange of information is handeled by the PipelineManager, which is aware of the required communications. (e.g. in a collider with many bunches and many iteractions points, such as the LHC, the Pipeline manager knows which bunch colliders with which and where.)
-The PipelineManager uses a communicator which can be MPI, but can also be a dummy communicator if MPI is not available/needed.
+The PipelineManager does the book keeping for the required communication (e.g. in a collider with many bunches and many iteractions points, the PipelineManager knows which bunch collides with which and where.)
+By default the PipelineManager uses a dummy communicator which does not require MPI, but an MPI communicator can be provided instead thus enabling tracking on multiple CPUs.

 It is important that the Particles instances as well as the Elements in the line that require communication through the pipeline are attributed a uniquely defined name.